ianhudson87/quipr-final/README.md

 TODO:

+	Huz:

 	Convert html to ReactJS.
 HUZ!!! 😶
 	--yeah, yeah.
 I got it

 	Input validation for username, gamename, and responses

+	Remove reponse from textbox when entered

+	Ian:

 	When game is finished:
 		clear room
 		clear database